 Option B indicates that you do not wish to take legal action yourself, but instead want Labor and Industries to take legal action against the third party on your behalf.
 However, they may decline to do so.
 We highly recommend consulting an experienced L&I attorney bound by law to act in your best interests rather than entrusting L&I with your case.

-Washington state law allocates funds differently for awards and settlements reached through L&I. If you receive any portion of the recovered funds, there is a significant chance that you will receive less compensation than you would with your own Labor and Industries attorney.
+Washington state law allocates funds differently for awards and settlements reached through L&I. If you receive any portion of the recovered funds, there is a significant chance that you will receive less compensation than you would with your own workers’ compensation attorney.

 Option C: No Third Party Is Responsible